joshwlewis/rfcs/text/0000-dns-label-process-types.md

 # Unresolved Questions

 - Are there additional resources in the spec that should also have this restriction?

   - Image names? (probably not, given it's common to use url-based image names with periods and slashes)

+- Is this change worth creating a new Buildpack API version?
+  - Maybe not on it's own, but perhaps it could be bundled with other features.

 # Spec.
 Changes (OPTIONAL)